gradle/gradle/design-docs/dependency-substitution.md

 - For both IDEA and Eclipse plugins:
     - external dependency replaced with subproject is shown as project dependency in IDE
+    - transitive external dependency replaced with subproject is shown as project dependency in IDE
     - subproject replaced with external dependency is shown as external dependency in IDE

 # Feature: Improve the dependency substitution rule DSL